tiago1548/PyCTools/README.md

 > * **Manual installation:**
 >
 >   1. Clone the repository and build the DLLs yourself.
+>   2. Update the `VERSION` variable in `pyCTools/__init__.py` to match your desired version for the build.
->   2. Run the following to create the wheel file:
+>   3. Run the following to create the wheel file:
 >      ```bash
+>      pip install build
->      cd tools python setup.py bdist_wheel
+>      cd tool
+>      python setupHelper.py  # Do not run `setup.py` directly, use this script instead as it handles many important things
 >      ```
->   3. The setup script will show you how to install the package locally with pip and how to create a virtual environment for testing.
+>   4. The setup script will show you how to install the package locally with pip and how to create a virtual environment for testing.
 > * **Automatic installation:**
 >   Go to the [releases page](https://github.com/DefinetlyNotAI/PyCTools/releases) and select the version you wish to install, and click on it, then copy the top `pip` command that will allow you to install it
 >   [Auto installation support from v0.2.0-beta and above]